Tonomy-Foundation/antelope-did-resolver/README.md

 ![](./assets/filler.png)
 [![Block One](./assets/block-one.png)](https://block.one)

-# Antelope DID Resolver

-This library is intended to use Antelope accounts as fully self managed [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/#decentralized-identifiers-dids) and wrap them in a [DID Document](https://w3c-ccg.github.io/did-spec/#did-documents)

-It supports the proposed [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/) spec from the [W3C Credentials Community Group](https://w3c-ccg.github.io).

-It requires the `did-resolver` library, which is the primary interface for resolving DIDs.

-The DID specification can be found at [antelope-did-registry](https://github.com/Tonomy-Foundation/antelope-did-spec).

 ## DID method

 The [DID Method](https://w3c.github.io/did-core/#methods) schema can be consumed in either of the following two formats:

 1. Registered chain name schema
 2. Chain-id schema

 For example:

 - `did:antelope:4667b205c6838ef70ff7988f6e8257e8be0e1284a2f59699054a018f743b1d11:example`
 - `did:antelope:telos:example`